-(a) it must:

-- (i) be a UK UCITS or a scheme which complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented by the EEA; or - (ii) be a recognised scheme (as defined in the FCA Glossary); or - (iii) it is authorised as a Non-UCITS retail scheme; or - (iv) it is constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - is a scheme not falling within (i) to (iv) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested;

-- (b) the second scheme operates on the principle of the prudent spread of risk; - (c) the second scheme is prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies); and - (d) the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price: - (i) related to the net value of the property to which the units relate; and - (ii) determined in accordance with the scheme. - (e) where the second scheme is an umbrella, the provisions in (b) to (d) and COLL 5.6.7R (Spread: general) apply to each sub-fund as if it were a separate scheme.
+- (a) it must: - (i) be a UK UCITS or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive (as implemented in the EEA); or - (ii) be a recognised scheme (as defined in the FCA Glossary); or - (iii) be a Non-UCITS retail scheme; or - (iv) be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a Non-UCITS retail scheme; or - is a scheme not falling within (i) to (iv) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested; - (b) the second scheme operates on the principle of the prudent spread of risk; - (c) the second scheme is prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies); - (d) the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price: - i. related to the net value of the property to which the units relate; and - ii. determined in accordance with the scheme; and - (e) where the second scheme is an umbrella, the provisions in paragraphs 5.5(f)(b) to 5.5(f)(d) and COLL 5.6.7R apply to each sub-fund as if it were a separate scheme.